abrasive/shairport/README.md

 	// ... other general settings
 };
 ```
+(Remember, anything preceded by `//` is a comment and will have no effect on the setting of Shairport Sync.)

 The `alsa` group is used to specify properties of the output device.
 The most obvious setting is the name of the output device which you can set using the `output_device` tag.

 The following `alsa` group settings are very important for maximum performance.
 If your audio device has a mixer that can be use to control the volume, then Shairport Sync can use it to give instant response to volume and mute commands and it can offload some work from the processor.